eastandwestwind/notes/_posts/2016-03-06-nestedlists.md

 ---
-title: How to remove null obs from nested lists
+title: Remove null obs from nested lists
 ---

 To access the 25th item in the first list, we can do: